Go to Next Chapter -- Return to Contents/Index

 eyelashes, however, as soon as India added her sign, they both experienced the

-metamorphosis which had claimed Tanya's neighbors at Shadow Brook Arms.
+metamorphosis that had claimed Tanya’s neighbors at Shadowbrook Arms.
 Soon, too quickly to even protest,

 Tanya and Sheldon found themselves tangled up in their clothes, and a pair of